-Payable by students taking only one class in the Univer- sity\$ 3 00 Payable by students taking more than one class 5 00 Additional, for registration after October 1st 2 00
+Payable by students taking only one class in the Univer-

+sity\$ 3 00 5 00

+2 00

 The Registration Fee entitles a student to the use of the University Library, the Law Library, the Athletic Field and Student Building.

 For Tuition, Examinations and Diplomas.